-Kenya has for long been regarded as the “Home of African Wildlife Safari”.
-Her national parks and reserves are among the best in Africa.
-Obviously flora and fauna is the main attraction.
-The parks hold variety of animal species ranging from the Big Five to the special five namely gerenuk,reticulated giraffe,beisa oryx, grevy Zebra and Somali ostrich.
+Kenya has for long been regarded as the “Home of African Wildlife Safari“.
+Its national parks and reserves are among the best in Africa.
+Obviously the flora and fauna is the main attraction.
+The parks hold variety of animal species ranging from the Big Five namely lion, elephant, rhino, buffalo and leopard to the special five namely gerenuk, reticulated giraffe, beisa oryx, grevy Zebra and Somali ostrich.

 The sight of annual migration of millions of wildebeests, thousand of zebras and hundred of gazelles as they cross-over the massive Mara river from Tanzania’s Serengeti into Masai Mara National Park can be a lifetime experience for you.